ALS patient gives birth to baby boy

 Updated: 2013-01-30 16:38

-Lyu Yuanfang talks with her mother before she undergoes a Cesarean section at the Aviation General Hospital in Beijing on Jan 30.
+Lyu Yuanfang takes physical examination before the Cesarean section at the Aviation General Hospital in Beijing on Jan 30.
 [Zou Hong/Asianewsphoto]